Researcher Responsibility under Approval for Animal Ethics

 Researchers are required to submit a Change of Protocol Application for any minor amendments to your currently approved Research.
 (Examples of this are changes to the numbers of animals previously approved, the types of species, the locations of Research and Research personnel.
 The ACEC Executive will consider these outside of the meetings.
 You will receive notification within 10 working days.
 Download the ACEC Change of Protocol.

 Report Annually on Progress, Applying for Renewal or Advising the Completion of Research

 Researchers are required to report annually on the progress of their projects, including animal use each calendar year in March and May respectively.
 The Ethics Office will send out requests for these reports in December each year.
-This will also ensure research is compliant with the Code and the approval and determine if research can continue.
+This will also ensure research is compliant with the Code of Practice for the Care and Use of Animals for Scientific Purposes ("the Code") and the approval and determine if research can continue.
 Furthermore, researchers can apply for a renewal of their Animal Research Authority prior to its expiry date, if required or advise the Committee as soon as they have completed or discontinued their research.
 Download the ACEC Return on Animal Use Form

 Report Unexpected Adverse Events